12 Causal Modeling

 Roy Batty (paraphrased)

-Causal inference is a very important topic in machine learning and statistics, and it is also a very difficult one to understand well, or consistently, because not everyone agrees on how to define a cause in the first place.
-Our focus here is merely practical- we just want to show some of the common model approaches used when attempting to answer causal questions.
-But causal modeling in general is such a rabbit hole that we won’t be able to go into much detail, but we will try to give you a sense of the landscape, and some of the key ideas.
+Causal inference is a very important topic in machine learning and statistical modeling approaches.
+It is also a very difficult one to understand well, or consistently, because not everyone agrees on how to define a cause in the first place.
+Our focus here is merely practical- we just want to discuss some of the modeling approaches commonly used when attempting to answer causal questions.
+But causal modeling in general is such a deep topic that we won’t be able to go into as much detail as it deserves.
+However, we will try to give you a sense of the landscape and some of the key ideas.

 12.1 Key Ideas